Why is Withdrawal Painful?

 Are Detox and Withdrawal the Same?

-What Is the Difference Between Detox and Withdrawal?
+The Difference Between Detox and Withdrawal

 Withdrawals feel like having severe flu symptoms combined with intense emotional distress and overwhelming cravings for the drug.
 Physical symptoms include sweating, shaking, nausea, muscle aches, and sleep problems, while psychological symptoms involve anxiety, depression, irritability, and difficulty concentrating.
 The intensity varies by drug type, but most people describe it as one of the most uncomfortable experiences they’ve ever endured, with symptoms that last from days to months, depending on the substance.